Table of Contents

 Connect to Google Scholar through the Libraries' web site to gain off-campus access to all the articles and journals in full text in the Libraries.
 Use Google Scholar to find articles from a wide variety of academic publishers, professional societies, preprint repositories and universities, as well as scholarly articles available across the web.
 To connect to the full text, click "FindIt@U of M Twin Cities" in your Google Scholar search results.
 Learn more: Google Scholar FAQ

 MNCAT Article Discovery is the Library's powerful new tool that simultaneously searches hundreds of databases, including popular ones such as JSTOR, Project MUSE and Medline.
-This is the automatic choice when you search from the "Articles and Databases" tab.

 Academic or Scholarly Articles Subject Indexes

 Describes instruments used to assess health and behavior of infants, children, adolescents, adults, and the elderly.
 Topics covered include public health, communication, psychology, management, nursing, organizational behavior, medicine, sociology, physical education, psychiatry, human resources, gerontology and dental medicine.
 Covers questionnaires, interview schedules, observation checklists and manuals, index measures, coding schemes, scenarios and vignettes, rating scales, projective techniques and tests.
 Includes title, author, publication resource, development date, publication date, subjects, description and reliability and validity information.
 International coverage.

 The Libraries' subscription to this resource allows for one user at any one time.
 If you get a busy signal, please wait a few minutes and try accessing the site again.